Great Traverse of Japan

 Day 4 Tokyo - Kyoto: Visit Golden Pavilion, Pure Water Temple & Traditional Gion Area

-After the Kyoto guide picks you up at the train station, you’ll be escorted to the Temple of the Golden Pavilion.
-Originally built as a retreat for Shogun Ashikaga Yoshimitsu (1358-1408 AD) and later converted into a Zen temple, its elaborate and elegant Golden Pavilion, adorned with gold leaf, blends seamlessly with the surrounding Zen gardens.
-Over the centuries, the Golden Pavilion has endured fires and renovations, standing as a symbol of resilience and renewal.
-From late March to early April, blooming cherry blossoms in shades of pink and white create a breathtaking sight, with the flowers’ fleeting beauty perfectly complementing the architecture’s timeless charm.
-Thus, a walk through the garden in spring feels more like a meaningful and enriching meditation than just sightseeing.
+Once the Kyoto guide picks you up at the train station, you will be escorted to the Temple of the Golden Pavilion.
+Originally built by Shogun Ashikaga Yoshimitsu (1358-1408 AD), it later became a Zen temple and has endured fires and renovations, standing as a symbol of resilience.
+From late March to early April, when cherry blossoms highlight the temple’s enduring beauty, a spring walk through the garden feels more like a reflective meditation than mere sightseeing.

-Next, let’s head to the Pure Water Temple, along the slopes of bustling Ninenzaka and Sannenzaka.
-Flanked by traditional Japanese townhouses filled with Kyoto charm, this gateway to the temple offers popular photo spots like the five-story Yasaka Pagoda.
-Arriving at the main hall, supported by 139 massive wooden pillars on the cliffside, you can enjoy panoramic views of Kyoto from the wooden stage that extends out.
-Additionally, “Jumping off the Pure Water Stage” has come to mean “to take the plunge” in Japanese, implying that if someone survives the jump, their wish will be granted.
-Though this practice has long been banned, it has given the stage a sense of faith.
+Next, let’s head to the Pure Water Temple along the Ninenzaka and Sannenzaka slopes, with traditional townhouses and photo stops like the Yasaka Pagoda.
+At the main hall, supported by 139 wooden pillars on the cliffside, enjoy panoramic views of Kyoto from the wooden stage.
+In Japanese, “Jumping off the Pure Water Stage” means “to take the plunge,” implying that those who survive the jump will have their wish granted.
+Though long banned, the practice has given the stage a sense of faith.

-Leaving the temple, join your guide to explore the captivating Gion Area, whose history is as diverse as the intricate patterns on geisha kimonos.
-Initially developed in the 8th century as a resting spot near Yasaka Shrine, Gion evolved into a lively entertainment district by the 17th century, renowned for geishas.
-Trained in music, dance, and conversation, geishas are more than just performers; they are custodians of Japan’s refined traditions and age-old customs.
+After leaving the temple, join your guide to discover the fascinating Gion area, whose history is as varied as the detailed patterns on geisha kimonos.
+Initially developed in the 8th century as a resting area near Yasaka Shrine, Gion grew into a bustling entertainment district by the 17th century, famous for its geishas.
+These women, trained in music, dance, and conversation, are not just performers but also keepers of Japan’s elegant traditions and ancient customs.

-After the Kyoto guide picks you up at the train station, you’ll be escorted to the Temple of the Golden Pavilion.
-Originally built as a retreat for Shogun Ashikaga Yoshimitsu (1358-1408 AD) and later converted into a Zen temple, its elaborate and elegant Golden Pavilion, adorned with gold leaf, blends seamlessly with the surrounding Zen gardens.
-Over the centuries, the Golden Pavilion has endured fires and renovations, standing as a symbol of resilience and renewal.
-From late March to early April, blooming cherry blossoms in shades of pink and white create a breathtaking sight, with the flowers’ fleeting beauty perfectly complementing the architecture’s timeless charm.
-Thus, a walk through the garden in spring feels more like a meaningful and enriching meditation than just sightseeing.
+Once the Kyoto guide picks you up at the train station, you will be escorted to the Temple of the Golden Pavilion.
+Originally built by Shogun Ashikaga Yoshimitsu (1358-1408 AD), it later became a Zen temple and has endured fires and renovations, standing as a symbol of resilience.
+From late March to early April, when cherry blossoms highlight the temple’s enduring beauty, a spring walk through the garden feels more like a reflective meditation than mere sightseeing.

 Temple of Golden Pavilion, Kyoto